This Style Korean Try Me Review Me Set comprises five products from US skincare brand, Rovectin :

 I found it highly compatible with my combination skin.
 Strong moisturising capability would complement those with drier skin and it’s lightness and quick absorption would also appeal to oilier complexions.
 Those sensitive to essential oils should patch test first.

+A full review can be found here.
 The face oil can be purchased at Style Korean.

 Skin Essentials Activating Treatment Lotion

 The Rovectin Skin Essentials Activating Treatment Lotion claims to enhance the look and feel of your skin with immediate results and lasting benefits, achieved with Rovectin’s Barrier Repair Complex™.
 It also gently exfoliates with natural enzymes, tones the skin and reduces puffiness.

 A generous representation of humectants and moisturising agents increase water content, acting to reduce dryness in the skin.
 These are well complemented by emollients and gentle exfoliants that help return skin smoothness and softness.
 Caffeine has a constricting effect that can improve the look of redness and puffiness while botanical extracts including Rice Bran, Matricaria Flower and Rosemary round the formula by enhancing antioxidant activity and delivering soothing anti-inflammatory effects.

 Ideal results are once again returned from both the CosDNA and EWG resources confirming product safety.

 In terms of consistency, the lotion resembles a clear, runny, light gel with a slightly medicinal scent that dissipates quickly.
 It it presented in an easy to manage bottle with dropper top and lid.
 I pat 2 drops directly onto my skin after toner and before moisturiser.
 Only one layer is required.
 It absorbs nicely although it does leave a slightly tacky residue.
 Subsequent layers eliminate this sensation so it doesn’t bother me.